Honors Capstone Project

 Lastly, with the construction of a more cohesive definition for creativity, this thesis aims to verify the necessity of its inclusion within our system of education.
 Arguments will address how both fine art and non-fine art classrooms currently educate students to embrace creative though, but more importantly, how they might improve upon their efforts by redefining prevalent conceptions and challenging common misconceptions about creativity and the learning environment.

 DePasquale, Peter, "Understanding the Art of Thought: Defining, Rethinking, and Applying Creative Methods and Practices" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 168.

 Creative Commons License